-If on any distribution date the amount of interest payable to the class A-IO-1 certificates is not based on their scheduled notional amount for that distribution date, the class A-IO-1 certificates also will be entitled to receive a prepayment penalty in an amount equal to the difference between the amount of interest accrued at the class A-IO-1 certificate interest rate on their scheduled notional amount and the amount of interest distributed to holders of the class A-IO-1 certificates under clause (3) below under "Description of the Securities-Distributions and Payments-Distributions from Collection Account."
-Prepayment penalties will be paid as described under clause (11) below under "Description of the Securities-Distributions and Payments-Distributions from Collection Account."
+However, if on any distribution date (after giving effect to the distributions of principal to be made on that distribution date) the outstanding principal balance of the class A-4 notes would be less than its original principal balance, the notional amount of the class A-IO notes will equal the lesser of the outstanding principal balance of the class A-4 notes and the scheduled notional amount determined as described in the above table.
+If on any distribution date the amount of interest payable to the class A-IO notes is not based on their scheduled notional amount for that distribution date, the class A-IO notes also will be entitled to receive a prepayment penalty in an amount equal to the difference between the amount of interest accrued at the class A-IO note interest rate on their scheduled notional amount and the amount of interest distributed to holders of the class A-IO notes under clause (3) below under "Description of the Notes-Distributions and Payments-Distributions from Collection Account."
+Prepayment penalties, together with interest thereon at the class A-IO note interest rate, will be paid as described under clause (13) below under "Description of the Notes-Distributions and Payments-Distributions from Collection Account."